credativ/plutono/docs/sources/datasources/influxdb.md

 `Name`      | The data source name.
 This is how you refer to the data source in panels and queries.
 `Default`   | Default data source means that it will be pre-selected for new panels.
-`URL`       | The HTTP protocol, IP address and port of your InfluxDB API (InfluxDB API port is by default 8086) `Access`    | Server (default) = URL needs to be accessible from the Grafana backend/server, Browser = URL needs to be accessible from the browser.
+`URL`       | The HTTP protocol, IP address and port of your InfluxDB API (InfluxDB API port is by default 8086) `Access`    | Server (default) = URL needs to be accessible from the Plutono backend/server, Browser = URL needs to be accessible from the browser.
 `Database`  | Name of your InfluxDB database
 `User`      | Name of your database user
 `Password`  | Database user's password
 `HTTP mode` | How to query the database (`GET` or `POST` HTTP verb).
 The `POST` verb allows heavy queries that would return an error using the `GET` verb.
 Default is `GET`.
 `Min time interval` | Refer to [Min time interval]({{< relref "#min-time-interval" >}}).
-`Max series`| Limits the number of series/tables that Grafana processes.
+`Max series`| Limits the number of series/tables that Plutono processes.
 Lower this number to prevent abuse, and increase it if you have lots of small time series and not all are shown.
 Defaults to 1000.

 Access mode controls how requests to the data source will be handled.
 Server should be the preferred way if nothing else stated.

 ### Server access mode (Default)

-All requests will be made from the browser to Grafana backend/server which in turn will forward the requests to the data source and by that circumvent possible Cross-Origin Resource Sharing (CORS) requirements.
-The URL needs to be accessible from the grafana backend/server if you select this access mode.
+All requests will be made from the browser to Plutono backend/server which in turn will forward the requests to the data source and by that circumvent possible Cross-Origin Resource Sharing (CORS) requirements.
+The URL needs to be accessible from the plutono backend/server if you select this access mode.

 ### Browser access mode